univ-of-utah-marriott-library-apple/jctl/README.md

 ## Quick Start

+If you don't have Python installed, you need to read about [Installing Python](https://github.com/univ-of-utah-marriott-library-apple/jctl/wiki/Installing-Python) on the wiki.

 ### Installing

 - Install Module & Requirements: `sudo pip3 install jctl`
 - On your Jamf Pro server create a Jamf Pro API User
 - Config: `conf-python-jamf`
 - Enter hostname, username, and password
 - Test: `conf-python-jamf -t`

 ### Uninstalling